rm-hull/luma.lcd/doc/python-usage.rst

   serial = spi(port=0, device=0, bcm_DC=23, bcm_RST=24)
   device = pcd8544(serial)

 The display device should now be configured for use.
+Note, all the example code snippets in this section are interchangeable between PCD8544 and ST7735 devices.

 Both the :py:class:`~luma.lcd.device.pcd8544` and :py:class:`~luma.lcd.device.st7735` classes expose a